nifemi-l/Tic-Tac-Toe/README.md

 # **Tic-Tac-Toe Game in Python**

 ## **Overview**
-This Tic-Tac-Toe game is a simple yet fun console-based version of the classic game.
-Designed in Python, it offers an interactive experience where two players can play against each other.
+This Tic-Tac-Toe game is a console-based version of the classic game.
 The game keeps track of each player's score and allows multiple rounds of gameplay.

 ## **Features**
 * **Console-Based Interaction:** Simple and clear output that allows players to choose positions on a 3x3 grid.
 * **Score Tracking:** Scores for both players ('X' and 'O') are tracked and displayed after each game.
 * **Multiple Rounds:** The game supports playing multiple rounds and tracks the number of rounds.
-* **Win Detection:** Automatically detects and announces the winner for each round.
 * **Replayability:** Players can choose to play again after each round.

 ## **How to Play**